qgis/QGIS-Documentation/source/plugins/plugins_evis.rst

 With predefined queries you can select previously written queries stored in XML format in a file.
 This is particularly helpful if you are not familiar with SQL commands.
-Click on the |tab| :guilabel:`Predefined Queries` tab to display the predefined query interface.
+Click on the :guilabel:`Predefined Queries` tab to display the predefined query interface.

 To load a set of predefined queries click on the |evis_file| :guilabel:`Open File` icon.
 This opens the Open File window which is used to locate the file containing the SQL queries.
 When the queries